krzysztofzuraw/blog/src/posts/2016-12-04-aws-transcoder.md

 ElasticTranscoder allows you to transcode files from your S3 bucket to various formats.
 To set this service up first you have to create a pipeline.
 What pipeline is?
-Basically, it's a workflow- how your transcoder should work.
+It's a workflow- how your transcoder should work.
 You can create a different pipeline for long content and different for short one.
 In my application I created the following pipeline: